-Cabramatta planning overlays
+Cabramatta flood map & planning overlays

 A planning-constraint profile of Cabramatta (Fairfield, NSW) - 5.03 km², mapped from live council and state overlay data.
 This suburb is moderately constrained.